Trusted, Easy Access Storage for Norwich 01603 552030 Get a free quote

 3. Ventilate the container: Proper ventilation will help to circulate air inside the container, which can help prevent condensation from forming.
 You can install vents or windows in the container to allow for proper ventilation.
 All units we offer are well ventilated.

-4. Use a dehumidifier: Dehumidifiers can help to remove excess moisture from the air, which can help to reduce condensation in the container.
-These can be purchased from most supermarkets.
+4. Use a dehumidifier disposable damp-trap: Dehumidifiers can help to remove excess moisture from the air, which can help to reduce condensation in the container.
+These can be purchased from most supermarkets and disposed of when full.
+Keep spares in your container and open them up when needed each time you visit.

 5. Try to store items in containers that are not prone to attracting moisture, such as cardboard boxes.
 Choose instead plastic boxes or bags.